 Coliseum Center for Behavioral Health in Macon, Georgia provides mental health services to assist adults with psychiatric disorders in a safe, nurturing environment.
 For over 30 years, our mental health specialists and psychiatrists have provided individualized treatment plans for our patients, giving them the best chances of a full recovery and stability.

-Coliseum Health System provides the greater Macon community with extensive behavior health programs, such as electroconvulsive therapy, mental health services, substance abuse services and a senior center.
+Coliseum Health System provides the greater Macon community with extensive behavioral health programs, such as electroconvulsive therapy, mental health services, substance abuse services and a senior center.

 In everything we do, confidentiality and sensitivity are always at the forefront of our minds.
 Whether your treatment is in an intensive inpatient program or intensive outpatient program for substance abuse, we emphasize the importance of individualized care so that you can return to your normal life as quickly as possible.